litchipi/website/data/blog/rust/containers_in_rust/part3.md

     pub mount_dir:  PathBuf,
 }
 ```
 Let's analyse what we got there:
 - **path**: The path of the binary / executable / script to execute inside the container
 - **argv**: The full arguments passed (including the `path` option) into the commandline.
 > These are required to perform an [execve syscall][syscall-execve] which we will use
 > to contain our software in a process whose execution context is restricted.

 - **uid**: The ID of the user inside the container.
 An ID of `0` means it's root (administrator).
 > The user ID is visible on GNU/Linux by looking the file `/etc/passwd`, who has a format
 > `username:x:uuid:guid:comment:homedir:shell`

 - **mount_dir**: The path of the directory we want to use as a `/` root inside our container.

-Configurations will be added later as we need them.
+More arguments will be added later as we need them.

 We are using CString because it'll be much easier to use to call the `execve` syscall later.
 Also as the configuration will be shared with the child process to be created, we need to be able
 to `clone` the struct (which contains data stored on the [heap][so-stackheap]),
 that's why we add a `derive(Clone)` attribute to the struct.